ChenmienTan/ChenmienTan.github.io/_pages/about.md

 [CV](https://chenmientan.github.io/files/CV.pdf) ｜ [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&view_op=list_works&gmla=AJ1KiT3E3CHkitK-8XkwkeYKxup4GEJyV0SkLGZYQErzPnldBlEg2-H9TQ5J5s8C469VUrr_d909FGy-TM0ggoOTBa5Kl5IZZfzveAwzH0M36XHIe2e1XOypJvTv-2_00cE&user=1ml8-30AAAAJ) ｜ [GitHub](https://github.com/ChenmienTan) ｜ [Kaggle](https://www.kaggle.com/chenmientan) ｜ [X](https://twitter.com/ChenmienTan) ｜ [Zhihu](https://www.zhihu.com/people/tanchenmien)

-I don't like to talk about the term AGI.
-I think AGI, compared to AI, is akin to how communism compares to socialism - it represents an ideal rather than a practical reality (at least for now, and in my view, also in the distant future).
-To me, 'Towards the creation of AGI' and 'Striving for communism' are correct but overly broad objectives.
-I prefer to focus on specific technologies and attempts, as long as they are beneficial.

 I focused on reinforcement learning during my undergraduate with prof. [Paul Weng](http://weng.fr/) at the Shanghai Jiao Tong University.
 I found that while agents can learn powerful decision-making abilities from the environment, they suffer low data efficiency, requiring extensive exploration to acquire simple skills.
 In contrast, humans exhibit considerable zero-shot performance, thanks to humans’ general ability to generalize across different tasks.